s-rah/onionscan/README.md

 ### Compile/Run from git cloned source

-`go install github.com/s-rah/onionscan` and then run the program in `./bin/onionscan`.
+Once you have cloned the repository into somewhere that go can find it you can run `go install github.com/s-rah/onionscan` and then run the binary in `$GOPATH/bin/onionscan`.

-Or, you can just do `go run github.com/s-rah/onionscan.go` to execute without compiling.
+Alternatively, you can just do `go run github.com/s-rah/onionscan.go` to run without compiling.

-## Running
+## Quick Start

-For a simple report detailing the high, medium and low risk areas found:
+For a simple report detailing the high, medium and low risk areas found with a hidden service:

-`./bin/onionscan blahblahblah.onion`
+`onionscan notarealhiddenservice.onion`

 The most interesting output comes from the verbose option:

-`./bin/onionscan --verbose blahblahblah.onion`
+`onionscan --verbose notarealhiddenservice.onion`

-There is also a JSON output, if you want to integrate with something else:
+There is also a JSON output, if you want to integrate with another program or
+application:

-`./bin/onionscan --jsonReport blahblahblah.onion`
+`onionscan --jsonReport notarealhiddenservice.onion`

 If you would like to use a proxy server listening on something other that `127.0.0.1:9050`, then you can use the --torProxyAddress flag:

-`./bin/onionscan --torProxyAddress=127.0.0.1:9150 blahblahblah.onion`
+`onionscan --torProxyAddress=127.0.0.1:9150 notarealhiddenservice.onion`

-To only scan for the web service and skip the other scans

-`./bin/onionscan --scans web --torProxyAddress=127.0.0.1:9150 blahblahblah.onion`

 More detailed documentation on usage can be found in [doc](doc/README.md).